RuiKurumi/Karelia-AI.js/README.md

 # Karelia-AI.JS

+# Preface:
+- This branch is for Fluxer bots.
+Message Handling is done here with mostly discord.js/core.

+## Information:
 Beelzebul-AI.JS is an LLM-based Artificial Intelligence Discord Bot modeled as close as possible to an actual human for *ScIeNtIfIc pUrPoSes*.
 Uses Google Generative AI.

-### Preface:
-- This branch is for Fluxer bots.
-Message Handling is done here with mostly discord.js/core.

 ### Requirements
 - latest version of node.js